 Over the past several decades, cold-chain packaging has been dominated by Expanded Polystyrene (EPS) foam products, like Styrofoam.
 The process by which Styrofoam is made is extremely detrimental to the environment: the EPA reports that the Styrofoam manufacturing process is the fifth largest source of hazardous waste in the United States[ii].
 Furthermore, EPS is energy intensive to manufacture and is made from petroleum products, meaning it has an outsized carbon footprint.
-Beyond its environmental impacts, it is also a health concern: its constituent parts (Benzene and Styrene) are known carcinogens and have been linked to instances of Parkinson’s disease and leukemia[iii].
+Beyond its environmental impacts, it is also a health concern: its constituent parts (Benzene and Styrene) are known carcinogens and have been shown to impact neurological function[iii].

 As an illustration of the negative impacts of polystyrene, take, for example, its interaction with our oceans and coastlines.
 Polystyrene fragments easily and often and endures in the environment over time (estimates from 50 years in a marine environment to hundreds of years in terrain environments and landfills)[iv].
 Microscopic pieces of polystyrene slip through the filtration systems of water treatment plants and make their way into the oceans where they often pick up pieces of biological material, like algae, thus smelling and feeling like food for small marine animals[v].
 These plastics are ingested by small marine animals and then move up the marine food chain as these animals are eaten, and so on.
 The presence of polystyrene can threaten the health of these marine animals and their ecosystems, the health of humans who end up eating these marine animals, and the economic health of fishing communities[vi].